-1 Press the [Print] key on the front panel.

-- 2 In the Print Configuration Menu, press the Print to softkey; then, turn the Entry knob to select the network printer you want to configure (either #0 or #1). - 3 Press the Network Setup softkey. - 4 In the Network Printer Setup Menu, press the Modify softkey; then, turn the Entry knob to select the network parameter you want to enter.
+- 1 Press the [Print] key on the front panel. - 2 In the Print Configuration Menu, press the Print to softkey; then, turn the Entry knob to select the network printer you want to configure (either #0 or #1). - 3 Press the Network Setup softkey. - 4 In the Network Printer Setup Menu: - a Press the Address softkey. - b In the Address keypad dialog, you can enter text using: - The touch screen (when the front panel [Touch] key is lit). - The t Entry knob.
+Turn the knob to select a key in the dialog; then, push the O Entry knob to enter it. - A connected USB keyboard. - A connected USB mouse you can click anything on the screen that can be touched.